Xcraft-Inc/startcraft/README.md

   }
 }
 ```

-The content must have the relative paths on the modules to ignore with the calls on
+`npmInstallArgs` can be used to add custom args for when startcraft perform `npm install`.

-`npm install`.
+`modules` entries is relative paths to your modules from the dev root package.

-Scripts entries is hooked on the npm lifecycle.
+`scripts` entries is hooked on the npm lifecycle.
-You can tell if they run pre or post stratcraft run.
+You can tell if they run pre or post `startcraft` run.